 However, there are also physical RFCs.
 Applicants who are depressed and suffer physically may have two different RFC levels.
 Some of these applicants may qualify for social security disability benefits based on these varying RFCs.

 To qualify for disability benefits, you must meet all criteria under the Social Security Administration (SSA).
 If your disabling condition does not meet the criteria under the SSA impairment listing, the SSA will look at your work ability.

 Again, the process is complicated.
 If you or someone you know is applying for benefits, it’s important to act.
 Don’t risk rejection.
 Seek a legal representative who fully understands the Social Security Administration (SSA).
-Consult with the lawyers you can trust and get the results you deserve.
+Consult with the Cape Coral Disability Lawyer you can trust and get the results you deserve.